ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 GENERATION AND OFFSET REGISTRY

-SPARK Certified Green Generators (generators) have the opportunity to sell the green attributes of their exported energy at the current rate of 1.85 cents/kWh.
+SPARK Certified Green Generators (generators) have the opportunity to sell the green attributes of their exported energy at the current rate of up to 1.85 cents/kWh.
 Generators will also continue to receive compensation for their exported energy as they would if they were not registered in the SPARK Green Offset Program.
 Only the green attributes of the exported energy are registered with ACE in the form of a Green Energy Offset for sale to its customers.

 Green generators may not sell the offsets produced from their registered system to any other retailer, individual or company in the form of any GHG offsets, Renewable Energy Credits or any other carbon credit offset system.
 ACE customers that are leasing their solar electric systems may not be eligible to participate in the SPARK Green Offset Program, as the lessor may own the environmental benefits of the solar electric system.